volts-inventory/guppy-bot/README.md

 Invite the APP from discord applications dashboard to the discord server you want to use. (usually a url link invite - then you pick the server from your own logged in)

-Create a channel in the discord server called "gupp_chat", this is where it will respond.
+Create a text channel in the discord server called "gupp_chat", this is where it will respond.

 On main computer/server that will run this code, export keys to ENV vars OPENAPI_KEY and DISCORD_KEY